 “Just step over him,” says Marysa de Veer, watching me tiptoe around the dog lying comatose on the floor.
 We are in her workshop in Midhurst, Chichester.
 The antique binding equipment and floor-to-ceiling shelves of books and pots of paint give the room a lived-in feel reminiscent of a Dickens novel.

 Marysa is preparing a book with a look of deep concentration.
 “It’s a prototype of a ‘spring back’ for a course I’m giving at West Dean College,” she says, splashing the endpapers with a warming palette.

 “A spring back is an old-style account book that opens flat.
 I just love colour and experimenting with the most unlikely combinations.
 I grew up in West Africa and I suppose there’s always an element of sunshine in my books.
 But it’s a feel rather than a conscious decision.”

 Marysa became acutely aware of her creative impulses from an early age.
 “At my first school, there was pottery in the cellar and an art room in a conservatory in the courtyard.
 And there were lessons in carpentry and weaving and dying your own wool.

 “This is Maureen,” she says, pointing at a picture above the sink.
-“Maureen was our old teacher.
+“Maureen taught me bookbinding at Guildford College of Technology.
 She was a kind of patron or mother to us.
-It’s all thanks to her that we’re here pulling this together,” she continues, swilling the paintbrushes under the tap.
+It’s all thanks to her that we’re here pulling this together,” she adds, swilling the paintbrushes under the tap.

 Like many others, Marysa has had to adapt to the pandemic by moving classes online.
 “I’m currently working on a series of online tutorials centred around making books on the kitchen table.
 Anyone wanting to further their studies in bookbinding, try a different creative outlet or simply boost their well-being can do so in the comfort of their own home and just have fun with it.”